MTR-UPA/robotKandD/README.md

-# Serial Robot Kinematics and Dinamics
+# Serial Robot Kinematics and Dynamics

 Here you will find a set of programs that will help you better understand the kinematics and dynamics of serial robotic chains.